Welcome to the nullplatform API!

 Permissions are extended to child resourcesβ

 Permissions inherit down the hierarchy.
-If you have the developer
+If you have the developer role at the account level, you inherit permissions

 for all namespaces, applications, and scopes within that account.
 You don't need to request access for each sub-resource.